Launching the VASCO citizen science project: Final Remarks

-This research has made use of the Spanish Virtual Observatory (http://svo.cab.inta-csic.es) supported from the Spanish MINECO/FEDER through grant AyA2017-84089.
-B.V. is funded by the Swedish Research Council (Vetenskapsr\aa det, grant no. 2017-06372).
+\funding{This research made use of the Spanish Virtual Observatory, (\url{http://svo.cab.inta-csic.es}) available online (accessed on October 22 2022). supported from Ministerio de Ciencia e Innovación through grant PID2020-112949GB-I00.
+B.V. is funded by the Swedish Research Council (Vetenskapsr\aa det, grant no. 2017-06372) and is also supported by the The L’Or\'{e}al---UNESCO For Women in Science Sweden Prize with support of the Young Academy of Sweden and the L’Or\'{e}al---UNESCO International Rising Talents prize.
+She is also supported by M\"{a}rta och Erik Holmbergs donation.
+Nordita is partially supported by Nordforsk.
 M.E.S. acknowledges financial support from the Annie Jump Cannon Fellowship, supported by the University of Delaware and endowed by the Mount Cuba Astronomical Observatory.

-We thank the IAU/OAD for supporting the participation of West Africans in this project, through the WAROAD office with the OAD special COVID-19 grant.
+We thank the IAU/OAD for supporting the participation of West Africans in this project, through the WAROAD office with the OAD special COVID-19 grant.}